Pollinators Left

 Native Plants & Pollinators

 Sargent’s Nursery is dedicated to fostering healthy, sustainable landscapes through an ever-expanding selection of North American, Regional Native, and Cultivated Native trees, shrubs, perennials, grasses, and sedges, all carefully grown to thrive in our region.
-We categorize our native plants into three distinct groups based on their origin and ecological role.
+We categorize our native plants into four distinct groups based on their origin and ecological role.

 North American Natives

 North American Natives are plants that have naturally evolved across the continent, from Canada to Mexico.
 These species are adapted to a wide range of climates and soils, making them resilient and low-maintenance choices for many gardens.
-They provide essential habitat and food for a diverse array of wildlife, including birds, pollinators, and other native species.
-They are native, but not necessarily to our specific ecoregion.

-Regional Natives
+Great Lakes Regional Natives

 Cultivated Native Plants